 The city will use the following Standard Operating Procedures: Outfall/Discharge Inspection and Characterization, Tracing Source of Discharge, and Removing Illicit Discharges.
 These SOPs refer to separate SOPs for Discharge/Spill Inspection Report and Spill Incident Reporting.
-All of these procedures will be used for verifying outfalls, detecting illicit discharges, tracing the source of a discharge, ceasing illicit discharges, and reporting discharges.
+All of these procedures will be used for verifying outfalls, detecting illicit discharges, tracing the source of a discharge, ceasing illicit discharges, reporting discharges, and reporting dischargers suspected of needing a UPDES permit to the Division of Water Quality.